mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/quick-start/index.md

 ---
+layout: layout.pug
+navigationTitle: Quick Start
+excerpt: Configuring percona-pxc-mysql - Quick Start
-post_title: Quick Start
+title: Quick Start
-menu_order: 40
-post_excerpt: ""
-enterprise: 'no'
+menuWeight: 15
 ---

+# How to use percona-pxc-mysql with DC/OS

-# Prerequisite
+## Prerequisite

 - DC/OS should be installed on your cluster.

-# Steps
+## Install

 If you are using open source DC/OS, install percona-pxc-mysql on the cluster with the following command from the DC/OS CLI.
 If you are using Enterprise DC/OS, you may need to follow additional instructions.
 See the Install and Customize section for information.